Resources for Prospective Students

 The Graduate School provides information for international students interested in study at Notre Dame.

 Notre Dame offers a wide variety of housing options, both on campus and off.
 Residence Life provides detailed information regarding on-campus housing.
 Off-Campus Connector provides students with information about housing opportunities in the surrounding community.
 In general, cost of living in the South Bend area is extremely affordable for students.

 We do not require any M.T.S. student to work as a teaching assistant since we would like their focus to be on course work and preparation for their future.
 However, opportunities are available for most M.T.S. students to serve as a paid teaching assistant or research assistant during one semester of the program, ordinarily during the fall semester of the second year.
 Students may seek other part-time jobs in a research capacity or in other capacities on or off campus, although a student may not work more than twelve hours/week.
 We do not arrange employment for our students but there are a number of opportunities for work on campus.

 The Notre Dame Career Center provides help with graduate students seeking placement in either academic or non-academic fields.
 Their website includes a link (top right of the page) to "Go Irish", Notre Dame's job bank.

-University of Notre Dame Job Board where you will find on-campus job postings.
+The University of Notre Dame Job Board is where you will find on-campus job postings.